-ED268 Educating the Mildly and Severely Disabled 3 class hrs/wk, 3 cr.
+ED268 Educating the Mildly and Severely Disabled

 Presents the theory and techniques of working with students with disabilities.
 Studies services and funding provided for students with mild and severe disabilities.
 Prerequisite: ED251 or consent of instructor.
 Sp

 ED270 Teaching at the Community College